Best waterproof speakers 2023: budget, portable, smart

 Wireless speaker: Tribit Stormbox Micro 2

-The budget Micro 2 defines small and mighty, a plucky little speaker that can handle the elements, and your music catalogue, like a pro.
+The budget Micro 2 is a plucky little speaker that can handle the elements, and your music catalogue, like a pro.
 (Image credit: What Hi-Fi?)

 Specifications